Books

 I use two main research techniques.
 1) cross-cultural explorations and 2) a deep dive into ancient Hebrew.
 Shamanic knowledge is a deep pool of earthly wisdom that were all born from similar roots and then grew and ripened in different cultures.
 Parallel knowledge developed different cultural patinas in different areas of the world.
 For example, what lessons about Moses can we learn by studying the Celtic tale of Taliesin?
 The lessons are about seeds, thresholds and divine interactions.
 I discuss these lessons in When Moses Was a Shaman

 The second technique involves the nature of Hebrew words.
-Early Hebrew writing (Early Semitic) grew out of Egyptian hieroglyphs which used pictures to express ideas.
+Early Hebrew writing (Early Semitic) is related to Egyptian hieroglyphs which used pictures to express ideas.
 Early words were composed of rebuses or picture puzzles.
 An examination of these puzzles reveals word meanings that have often been translated out of easy reach of the reader.
 For example, Eve’s name means life.
 The name of one of the trees in Eden that was forbidden to her was the Tree of Life.
 It was Her tree and forbidding her from eating it was a reversal of ancient beliefs and knowledge.
 I discuss these teachings in When Eve Was a Goddess.